 Hollywood is responsible for several archetypical “investigators.”
 Most of these are merely Hollywood myths that reflect nothing of what criminal investigators actually do.
 Perhaps the most unrealistic myth is the super sleuth that “always gets his man.”
 In reality, police clear only about 20% of index crimes.
-The next most unrealistic myth is that detective live a professional life if danger and excitement.
+The next most unrealistic myth is that detectives live a professional life of danger and excitement.
 The reality is that detectives do a huge amount of boring paperwork.

 What Investigators Do

 Many crimes that result in arrest do so because of the “detective work” of the patrol officer that responded to the call for service.
 If the patrol officer cannot conclude the investigation with an arrest, the case is turned over to a criminal investigator.
 The primary job of the investigator is to gather information.
 A good detective is a jack of all trades.
 Much knowledge about a wide array of subjects and many skills are required.
 These are needed to accomplish three major functions: Conducting interviews of victims, witnesses, and suspects is perhaps the most common and most important.
 Second, a good investigator must have the necessary knowledge and skill to properly conduct a crime scene investigation.
 Finally, good detectives must have the ability to develop and maintain informants.